franc6/snips-hassio-addon/snips-base/Add-onConfiguration.md

 ## restart_home_assistant
 Set this to true if you want Home Assistant to be restarted if its configuration was changed by this add-on.

+## snips_email
+The email address for your Snips Console login.
+If this and snips_password are both configured, you can use the Web UI to download and install your snips assistant.

+## snips_password
+The password for your Snips Console login.

 ## snips_watch
 If true, snips-watch will be started.
 Use the Logs tab of the Web UI to